 - Read chapter 4. to 4.2.4 (included) of Lectures in Meteorology

 - Examine the relation between hours of daylight, time of the year and latitude here.
-Contrast the differences in day light someone in the Tropics experiences vs. that of what you experience in Fairbanks and someone of your family who does not live in Fairbanks or the Tropics.
-Be prepared to report on your experiment in class.
+Contrast the differences in day light someone in the Tropics experiences vs. that of what you experience in Fairbanks and what you experienced at another place you have been and post your findings on the discussion board.
+Read and comment on at least 2 classmates posts.